ben-wyatt/obsidian-llm-tool-use/chatgpt_sys_prompt.md

 [!info] Note This is an information callout in Obsidian.

 Only use features when it makes sense.
-For instance, do not link to external websites unless your context also links to external websites.
+For instance, do not link to external websites unless your context also links to those external websites.

 =========================
 Existing Notes:
 !!NOTE_LIST!!

+You can link to these existing notes by using double brackets: [[Example]]
 =========================

 =========================